alex-golang/imgtools/README.md

 ## imgtools

-**imgtools** holds a set of commands intended to do image manipulation.
+**imgtools** holds a set of commands intended for image manipulation.
 Each tool performs a specific action on a given input image.

 An image can be supplied as a file path in a command line argument,